DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Experiments

-\textbf{Qualitative Analysis.} As shown in Fig. \ref{fig:motion}, this scenario consists of two static obstacles and two rapid-motion obstacles (at $5\,$m/s), one with vertical direction and the other with lateral direction.
+\textbf{Qualitative Analysis.} As shown in Fig. \ref{fig:motion}, this scenario consists of two static obstacles and two rapid-motion obstacles (at $5\,$m/s) with frontal and lateral directions.
 These obstacles \emph{will not avoid the ego robot}.
-The ego robot needs to traverse the area while avoiding collisions with any obstacle.
-It can be seen that our proposed DPNet succeeds to pass through the area with agile motions.
+The ego robot needs to traverse the area without any collisions.
+It can be seen that our DPNet succeeds to pass through the area with agile motions.
 Particularly, at $t=2\,$s, if velocity information is ignored, directly passing between the two dynamic objects appears to be the optimal choice.
+However, at $t=4\,$s, the ego-robot is completely surrounded by four obstacles, and it was too late to steer by then.
 This is case of RDA, which crashes into the lateral moving obstacle at $t=5.6\,$s.
-The is because at $t=4\,$s, the ego-robot is completely surrounded by four obstacles, and it was too late to steer by then.
-In contrast, \emph{with accurate velocity understanding, our DPNet can look ahead into the future, ``imaging'' that directly passing through is risky, and thus early-executes the left-turn at $t=2\,$s}.
+In contrast, \emph{with accurate velocity understanding, our DPNet can look ahead into the future, ``imagining'' that directly passing through is risky, and thus early-executes the left-turn at $t=2\,$s}.
 As such, at $t=3.6\,$s and $t=5.2\,$s, the ego-robot bypasses from behind the laterally moving obstacle.
 This demonstrates the power of Doppler model-based learning in handling highly-dynamic environments.
-In terms of other methods, the OBCA planner crashes into the vertical moving obstacle due to its delayed motions caused by low computation frequency.
-The MPC-D-CBF planner makes over-conservative decision upon handling the vertical moving obstacle due to its inaccurate velocity understandings, resulting in a crash finally.
+In terms of other methods, OBCA crashes into the frontally moving obstacle due to its delayed motions caused by low computation frequency.
+MPC-D-CBF planner makes over-conservative decision upon handling the frontally moving obstacle due to its inaccurate velocity understandings, resulting in a crash eventually.